c CDC flies by Charles Bickel

 These flies were very successful then and still are today.
 Because they are without tail fibres, they lie deeper in the water and imitate a just-hatching mayfly- exactly the stage that is most popular.

-On this page we offer some remakes with original materials but tied on modern barbless hooks.
+On this page we offer some remakes of the best Bickel CDC, made with with original materials but tied on modern barbless hooks.

 Mouches de Vallorbe (1924) 401 detail